Connecting Innovations in Data Science, Survey Research, and the Social Sciences

 - From doing intensive fieldwork by traveling around the country, to leveraging the power of Big data harvesting online.

 The next conference is scheduled to take place in-person in Quito, Ecuador on October 26-29, 2023.
 The Conference will be hosted by the United Nations Association of Ecuador (UNA-Ecuador) in cooperation with the Data Science Institute of Universidad San Francisco de Quito.
-We will shortly announce further details about the program of events and the call for papers.
+The call for abstracts and session proposals closed on March 20, 2023.
 Make sure to stay informed by signing up to our newsletter.

 Carbon footprint: The conference is exploring various ways to compensate for the carbon footprint of traveling to Quito.
 We will update you soon through the website and newsletter!